The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Introduction

 Based on the above findings, we propose a simple but effective Hyperbolic Attribute Editing (HAE) method for few-shot image generation.
 Our method is based on the observation that hierarchical latent code manipulation can be easily implemented in Hyperbolic space.
 The core of HAE is mapping the latent vectors from the Euclidean space $\mathbb{R}^n$ to a hyperbolic space $\mathbb{D}^n$.
 We minimize a supervised classification loss function to ensure the images are hierarchically embedded in hyperbolic space.
 Once we capture the attribute hierarchy among images, we can generate new images of unseen categories by moving the latent code from one leaf to another with the same parents by fixing the radius.
 Most importantly, the hyperbolic space allows us to control the semantic diversity of generated images by setting different radii in the Poincaré disk.
 Those operations can well facilitate continually hierarchical attribute editing in hyperbolic space for flexible few-shot image generation with both quality and diversity.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a simple yet effective method for few-shot image generation,\ie, hyperbolic attribute editing.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a simple yet effective method for few-shot image generation,~\ie, hyperbolic attribute editing.
 In order to capture the hierarchy among images, we use hyperbolic space as the latent space.
-To the best of our knowledge, HAE is the first attempt to use hyperbolic latent spaces for few-shot image generation. \item We show that in our designed hyperbolic latent space, the semantic hierarchical attribute relations among images can be reflected by their distances to the center of the Poincaré disk. \item Extensive experiments and visualization suggest that HAE achieves stable few-shot image generation with high quality and diversity.
-HAE allows us to generate images with good control of diversity by changing the semantic levels of attributes we want to edit. \end{itemize}
+To the best of our knowledge, HAE is the first attempt to use hyperbolic latent spaces for few-shot image generation. \item We show that in our designed hyperbolic latent space, the semantic hierarchical attribute relations among images can be reflected by their distances to the center of the Poincaré disk. \item Extensive experiments and visualization suggest that HAE achieves stable few-shot image generation with state-of-the-art quality and diversity.
+Unlike other few-shot image generation methods, HAE allows us to generate images with better control of diversity by changing the semantic levels of attributes we want to edit. \end{itemize}